 Cardiff Council has declared two areas within Cardiff as Additional Licensing Schemes.

-The Additional Licensing Scheme in Cathays first came into effect on 1 July 2010 and again on 1 January 2016 but expired on 1 January 2021.
+The Additional Licensing Scheme in Cathays first came into effect on 1 July 2010 and again on 1 January 2016, and will again go live on 1 February 2023 for a period of 5 years.
 The Plasnewydd Additional Licensing Scheme first came into effect on on 3 November 2014 and again 1 January 2021.

 The Schemes extend the scope of licensing to cover most rented property with 3 or more occupiers who form 2 or more households regardless of how many storeys the property has.
-Each Scheme runs for a period of 5 years, at the end of which, the Council will be required to redeclare the Additional Licensing Scheme.
+Each Scheme runs for a period of 5 years, at the end of which, the Council will be required to re-declare the Additional Licensing Scheme.